Vandravon/Vandravon/README.md

 - 👋 Hi, I’m @Vandravon!
 - 👀 I’m interested development!
 - 🌱 I'm an Administrator of several applications.
-- 🤓 I'm making scripts with Python to help me with my work!
+- 🤓 I'm making Python scripts to help me with my work!

 <!---
 Vandravon/Vandravon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.